About WordPress and the best WordPress themes

 - Make a backup of all files.
 This is advice that is applicable across the whole gamut of computer applications.
 When changing anything important on your laptop or personal computer, you will often be presented with a warning that tells you to back-up your files so that any changes resulting in poor performance or loss of functionality can be reversed.
 Backing up your theme files on WordPress is a simple process.
 Doing this means that if something goes wrong after the installation of a new theme, it will be easy to revert to your former functioning theme.

-• Set your website to maintenance mode.
+- Set your website to maintenance mode.
 This is a pivotal step in changing the theme of your website.
-Many beginners to running their own site go ahead and change their theme without warning any potential visitors of scheduled site maintenance.
+Many newbies learning the ropes of website management go ahead and change their theme without warning any potential visitors of scheduled site maintenance.
 This is a misguided decision because if visitors click a link to your site that doesn't load, they may well assume it is broken and not bother returning.
 Changing to maintenance mode on WordPress is easy, and it is a good way of informing your visitors that the down time is just temporary.